CiscoDevNet/terraform-provider-catalystcenter/docs/resources/update_authentication_profile.md

 page_title: "catalystcenter_update_authentication_profile Resource - terraform-provider-catalystcenter"
 subcategory: "SDA"
 description: |-
-  Updates an Authentication Profile
+  Updates an Authentication Profile.
+The No Authentication profile cannot be updated.
 ---

 # catalystcenter_update_authentication_profile (Resource)

-Updates an Authentication Profile
+Updates an Authentication Profile.
+The No Authentication profile cannot be updated.

 ## Example Usage